 Most pastors have an office inside their church buildings.
 However, many pastors spend time traveling around their local neighborhoods visiting parishioners in their own homes, as well as in hospitals and nursing facilities.
 If you become a pastor, you can expect to work on weekends, particularly Sundays, as well as on some evenings.
 Pastors are generally on call and may be asked to respond quickly to a congregant who is in crisis, has experienced a death in the family or who is ill.

 Pastors generally earn more as they gain experience.
 A survey by PayScale shows the following correlation between experience and salary:

 - 0-5 years: $40,000

 - 5-10 years: $46,000

 Job Growth Trend

 The BLS does not provide detailed information about job growth for pastors.
-According to O*Net Online, however, clergy, in general, can expect average job growth of 5 to 9 percent between 2016 and 2026.
+According to O*Net Online, however, clergy, in general, can expect average job growth of 3 percent between 2020 and 2030.
 It should be noted, however, that not all clergy are pastors: Some serve as chaplains, counselors, academics or in administrative roles.

 Another factor in job prospects for clergy is the general health of the denomination in which you wish to be ordained.
 Growing denominations may have a greater need for qualified clergy to fill pulpits.